Mass23/Stream-biofilms/README.md

 ### 3.2 Phylogeny

-- Heatmap with phylogenetic tree on the Y axis, all taxons as columns and bioms on the X axis, color represents presence.
+- Figure idea: Heatmap with phylogenetic tree on the Y axis, all taxons as columns and bioms on the X axis, color represents presence.